JSinkler713/Javascript-Functions/README.md

 We need to go ahead and type these all important `()`  in our code.
 So now type in `sayHi()` and see what we get
 </details>

 ## Ok, now we are going to make a function that takes in a *parameter*.
-This is a placeholder for an actual value or *argument* we will pass in.
+This is a placeholder for an actual value or *argument* we will pass in later.
 ![image of function diagram](function.png)

 If we want to change our `sayHi` function to say hi to a certain person, we would want to be able to pass in different people's names.
 To do this we edit our function a little bit.
 I'm going to call this new function `sayHiTo` .